 America is now ten thousand kilometers over the eastern oceanic horizon from Australia.
 Yet the protea flowers on those two distant shores are more similar to each other than they are to those on the other, now more closely situated southern continents.
 The American and Australian proteas shared a common ancestor that lived beside the trail that once connected the two lands.

-That trail is not obvious any more – it now lies buried under thousands of feet of ice, on a continent bereft of flowers and isolated by the chill Southern Ocean for thousands of kilometers in every direction.
-Some of the best evidence for the prehistoric existence of that lost connection was the discovery of the botanical relatedness of the protea species on the now remote land masses.
+That connection is not obvious any more – its central section now lies buried under thousands of feet of ice.
+The frozen continent is bereft of flowers of any kind, and isolated by the chill Southern Ocean for thousands of kilometers in every direction.
+Some of the best evidence for the prehistoric existence of that lost connection was the discovery of the close botanical relatedness of the protea species.
+These floral relatives now live on land masses separated from each other by vast stretches of the Southern Ocean.

 The Protea family was well established on all the far flung austral continents when mammals were ascending to predominance.
 Many of its members proceeded to evolve into flowering trees.
 The Macadamias emerged in Australia as a new branch of the Protea lineage long after the continent became an island.
 These have resumed the spread of the Protea family, long after their dispersal by continental rafting had run its course.

-It will float down stream, through the rocks, perhaps as far as to the flat water of the river.
-The river may carry it across the shore and out to sea.
+It will float down stream, through the rocks, perhaps reaching the flat water of the lower river.
+The water may carry it across the shore and out to sea.
 Macadamia seeds can stay alive and afloat for months.
-It is through these sea-faring propagules that the Macadamias have come to wash up on distant shores.
-They have colonized many of the tiny, isolated South Pacific islands that have never been part of a continental land mass.
+These sea-faring propagules have washed up on the most distant shores.
+Macadamias have colonized the various continents derived from Gondwanaland, as well as many of the tiny, isolated South Pacific islands that have were never part of the great, lost southern continent.

 Barker N. et al (2007) Molecular dating of the Gondwana plant family Proteaceae is only partially congruent with the timing of the break-up of Gondwana.
 J. Biogeography 34:2012-27